mhSadique/learning_apps-script/readme.md

 }
 ```

-- How you can create a table in a Document using the data that are in a SpreadSheet:
+- How you create a table in a Document using the data that are in a SpreadSheet:

 ```js
 function createTableInDocUsingSheetData() {